Etron-RA/RetroAchievements/Tutorials/01_Memory/Example_1B.md

 ZoneComplete("Final Zone", FinalZone, EndGame)
 ```
 ### Example Translation
-Like the previous example let’s dissect the one of the achievement functions step by step until we get to the code used in RALibRetro.
+Like the previous example let’s dissect one of the achievement functions step by step until we get to the code used in RALibRetro.
 ```
 ZoneComplete("Green Hill Zone", GreenHillZoneAct3, MarbleZoneAct1)
 ```
-Being a function the compiler will jump to the ZoneComplete function and use *zone* = "Green Hill Zone", *last* = GreenHillZoneAct3, and *next* = MarbleZoneAct1.
+Being a function the compiler will jump to the ZoneComplete() function and use *zone* = "Green Hill Zone", *last* = GreenHillZoneAct3, and *next* = MarbleZoneAct1 for the parameter values.
 ```
 achievement(
     title = "Example 1B: Green Hill Zone",